Charlie Brady Hauser

-Charlie Brady Hauser (October 13, 1917 – November 11, 2007), was an educator and legislator.
+Charlie Brady Hauser (October 13, 1917 – November 11, 2007) was an American educator and legislator.
 He was a professor of education at Winston-Salem State University in North Carolina for 21 years, and served two terms in the North Carolina General Assembly.
 He had also taught education at West Virginia State College.
 Dr. Hauser described himself as the "second strike" against segregated travel in America for refusing to move to the back of a bus in 1947, the "first strike" being credited to Irene Morgan Kirkaldy, a black woman whose refusal to give up her bus seat to white passengers in 1944 led to a landmark United States Supreme Court decision more than 10 years before Rosa Parks.

 Hauser was born on a farm in the small southern town of Yadkinville, North Carolina, the third of thirteen siblings.
 He believed that he learned leadership skills while growing up on the farm because, as third oldest child, he had to help take care of his many younger siblings, while at the same time doing his chores and getting whatever education he could in what he called "this 'no stop sign' small segregated southern town."
 He said, "All that personal history gave me a fortitude, which I drew on that day in 1947 on that Greyhound bus going to West Virginia."
 He later said that he did not sit on the back seat of the bus that October day because he knew the Supreme Court had ruled that interstate passengers were not subject to state Jim Crow laws.
 He felt that as an educated U.S. citizen who had served his country in time of war, having spent 44 months fighting overseas, he was determined to exercise his right as a citizen.
 He had served with the U.S. Army 582-641st Ordnance and Munitions Division.
 Promoted to Staff Sergeant, his exemplary service was recognized with a Good Conduct Medal, an Eastern Theater of Operations Ribbon, and Five Battle Stars.
 As a veteran, he took full advantage of the GI Bill, earning his master's degree and a doctorate in education from the University of Pennsylvania.
 He also attended Catholic University and Texas Southern University, becoming a member of the Omega Psi Phi fraternity.
 He enlisted in the Army with the ambition of becoming a commissioned officer or a warrant officer, but was ultimately denied a commission despite fulfilling all mental and physical exams.
 He attributed this to racial discrimination.